-- 6.1 The Council will appoint chairmen and vice-chairmen of all committees at its Annual Meeting. - 6.2 In the absence of the chairman and vice-chairman, the committee will appoint a chairman for that meeting or part of that meeting, as appropriate.
-The person presiding at the meeting may exercise any power or duty of the chairman. - 6.3 At any meeting of a committee, a councillor may propose that "the meeting has no confidence in the chairman."
-The question will, after debate, be put and if carried by a majority of at least two thirds of the councillors present, the chairman will stand down and the remainder of the meeting will be chaired by the vice-chairman or, in his or her absence (or if he or she was the chairman subject to the vote) by a councillor elected for that purpose by the meeting. - 6.4 The first item on the agenda for the next meeting will be the election of a new chairman for the remainder of the municipal year. - No member of the Executive will chair any meeting of the Planning Applications Committee, the Licensing Committee or the Joint Staff Consultative Group or be the vice-chairman of that Group.
+- 6.1 The Council will appoint chairs and vice-chairs of all committees at its Annual Meeting. - 6.2 In the absence of the chair and vice-chair, the committee will appoint a chair for that meeting or part of that meeting, as appropriate.
+The person presiding at the meeting may exercise any power or duty of the chair. - 6.3 At any meeting of a committee, a councillor may propose that "the meeting has no confidence in the chair."
+The question will, after debate, be put and if carried by a majority of at least two thirds of the councillors present, the chair will stand down and the remainder of the meeting will be chaired by the vice-chair or, in their absence (or if he or she was the chair subject to the vote) by a councillor elected for that purpose by the meeting. - 6.4 The first item on the agenda for the next meeting will be the election of a new chair for the remainder of the municipal year. - 6.5 No member of the Executive will chair any meeting of the Planning Applications Committee, the Licensing Committee or the Joint Staff Consultative Group or be the vice-chair of that Group.
 Where a single party is acting as the administration, a member of the opposition shall normally chair the Audit & Standards Committee.